 - Foods high in oxalic acid (such as spinach, rhubarb and chocolate)

-If you have low levels of gastric acid or suffer with digestive complaints, your body may not be able to fully absorb magnesium or calcium.
+If you have low levels of gastric acid or suffer from digestive complaints, such as IBS, your body may not be able to fully absorb magnesium or calcium.

 For maximum absorption, you should take calcium supplements with food.

 As you get older, your body releases calcium through sweat, skin cells and waste.
-Because of this, calcium absorption can vary depending on how old you are.
+For this reason, calcium absorption can vary depending on how old you are.

 Knowing what foods to eat

-A diet rich in both magnesium and calcium can have a range of health benefits.
+A diet rich in both calcium and magnesium is good for a range of health benefits.

 Food sources that contain high levels of magnesium include: